 Posted on Friday 30 March 2018

-These funds are why accounts which incur negative balances are still able to function in at least some capacity.
-Nestmann furthermore states that were everyone who deposited money into a bank to withdraw all their money simultaneously, the bank would not be able to cover it.
-This, in and of itself, serves as credence to the reality that your money stops being "your" money when you deposit it into banks.
-Despite the aforementioned flaws, keeping somewhat minimal amounts of money in the bank is still a sound judgment call.
+Nestmann further states that if everyone who deposited money into a bank demanded to withdraw all their money simultaneously, the bank might be unable to cover it.
+This serves as credence to the reality that your money stops being yours once deposited in banks.

 While many people are aware of the problematic factors of banks, they remain unaware of other places to store their earnings.
-While some individuals opt to keep large amounts of cash in safe boxes or other hidden places, Investopedia confirms the variety of options for those who wish to store their capital outside of banks.
+While some individuals opt to keep large amounts of cash in safe boxes or other hidden locations, Investopedia confirms the variety of options for those who wish to store their capital outside of banks.

 Banks should be viewed and treated as necessary evils.
-While some people may view banks as virtually secure, this is not as accurate as most would like to think.
-Ultimately, the decision lies with each individual; however, most people usually feel the inclination to protect and preserve their earnings.
-Authored by Gabrielle Seunagal
+While some people may view banks as virtually secure, there are other alternatives.
+Ultimately, the decision on where to keep money is a matter of preference.
+However, most people usually tend to hold and protect their earnings in multiple ways.